Private equity in India: market and regulatory overview

 At whom directed

-Tax pass through status applies only to investments made by PE funds registered either as a VCF or as a foreign venture capital investment (FVCI) with SEBI.
+Tax pass through status applies only to investments made by PE funds registered as a VCF, category I AIF, or as a foreign venture capital investment (FVCI) with SEBI.
 Shareholders are exempt from paying tax on the dividends.

-Tax exemptions in case of share premium amount received applies to the portfolio company that receives the amount from a VCF.
+Tax exemptions in case of share premium amount received apply to a portfolio company that receives the amount from a VCF.

-With effect from 1 April 2013, the benefit of a tax pass through status is proposed to become available to all investments by a VCF in a venture capital undertaking, except the following:
+The benefit of a tax pass through status is available to all investments by a VCF in a VC undertaking, except the following:

 Non-banking financial companies.